dk107dk/catbook/README.md

 * Jump: \***

 A jump is on the first line of a text file.
-Jumps creates a break within a chapter by adding an untitled section.
+It takes the place of a title.
+Jumps create a break within a chapter by adding an untitled section.
 The section is separated from the preceding section by an indicator called an asterism.
 Most commonly the asterism is three widely spaced stars.
-The asterism text is set as the ASTERISM.
+The asterism text is configurable.
 ```
 ***
 In this section I will show that...
 ```

-* Asterism: \*                           ⁂                           \*

-The asterism is a section separator that is inserted when the JUMP markup is seen.

 * Block: |